Keeled box turtle

 The keeled box turtle (Cuora mouhotii; syn.
 Pyxidea mouhotii) is a species of turtle in the family Geoemydidae.
 The species is endemic to Asia.

 Geographic range

-C. mouhotii occurs in Burma, China, India, Laos, and Vietnam, and also in Bhutan and Thailand.
+C. mouhotii occurs in Bangladesh, Myanmar (Burma), China, India, Laos, and Vietnam, and also in Bhutan and Thailand.

 Common names

 Other common names for C. mouhotii include keel-backed terrapin, jagged-shelled turtle, and Mouhot's turtle.

 Etymology

 The specific name, mouhotii, is in honor of Alexandre Henri Mouhot, a French naturalist and explorer.

 The subspecific name, obsti, is in honor of Fritz Jürgen Obst (1939–2018), a German herpetologist.

 Taxonomy

 C. mouhotii is sometimes treated as the sole species of the monotypic genus Pyxidea.
 Phylogenetic analysis using mitochondrial DNA has provided evidence that the species is part of the "Cuora group", a monophyletic group of Asian box turtles, and the name Pyxidea should probably be synonymized with Cuora, making the keeled box turtle part of that genus.
 Other phylogenetic studies of Cuora support this conclusion.
 In addition, its morphology is not distinct enough from that of Cuora species to keep it separate, and it is known to hybridize with Cuora galbinifrons.